Propexum/Berilia/readme.md

 - you can (obviously?) just display a single column from https://www.insee.fr/fr/statistiques/7704078#dictionnaire if you want

+- provide the `t=your legend title goes here` searchparam if you want to take a nice screenie

 ```md

 - percentage of households with 2+ cars